 Cardozo offers a number of summer stipend and summer fellowship programs designed to encourage students to engage in public interest/public service, government and judicial legal internships during the summer.
 For the past twelve years, every eligible student has obtained funding for the summer.

-Funding levels for Summer 2017 were $4,000 for domestic placements and $5,000 for international human rights and public service placements.
+Funding levels for Summer 2018 are $4,000 for domestic placements and $5,000 for international human rights and public service placements.

 Cardozo Summer Funded Programs: